djaiello/Module9Challenge/README.md

    The results above show that on the island of Oahu, the temperature appears to be in favor of a surf and ice cream shop year-round.
 Comparing between June and December, the average temperature only differs by 4 degrees, historically, with very comperable standard deviations.
 This weather history appears to show room for many profitable days even in cold weather months.

-   In an effort to gather more data for this project, two additional queries for might include
+   In an effort to gather more data for this project, two additional queries for might include a June/December statistical analysis of the water temperature and a June/December statistical analysis of the wind speed and direction.
+While the air temperature may remain relatively stable year-round, ocean currents may show large difference, affecting people's choice to swim/surf.
+In addition, surfers are drawn to location by waves, which are generated and sustained by wind speed and proper direction.